School Counseling (PPS)

 School Counseling

-The School Counseling / Pupil Personnel Services (PPS) Credential option is a 60 unit program, comprised of 19 units of Major Core Requirements and 41 units of School Counseling coursework.
+The School Counseling / Pupil Personnel Services (PPS) Credential option is a 60-unit program, comprised of 19 units of major core requirements and 41 units of School Counseling coursework.

-To earn the Pupil Personnel Services Credential Master's degree, students must complete the core requirements above and the School Counseling specialization courses below.
+To earn the Pupil Personnel Services Credential master's degree, students must complete the core requirements above and the School Counseling specialization courses below.

 MAJOR CORE REQUIREMENTS: 19 UNITS

-COUN 501 Counseling Theories & Professional Orientation 4
+COUN 501 Counseling Theories & Professional Orientation4

 COUN 510A Applied Counseling Techniques & Assessment 4